Booked an early season Voyage? How many jumpers should you pack?

 6. Take lots of socks and a buff

 Boots and thick socks with fleecy leggings are my favourite combination.
-You will never have time to dry wet socks unless make friends with the engine room or your vessel has a stove or radiators (Hildur, Tecla, Europa have radiators and Eda has a hot towel rail).
-A buff is a tubular bit of fabric which acts as a scarf without the bulk of long training knitwear.
-Check out our favourite ships Artist Claudia Myatt’s traditional fleet buff at https://claudiamyatt.co.uk/shop/gifts/
+You will never have time to dry wet socks unless you make friends with the engine room or your vessel has a stove or radiators (and if this is the case you’ll be in competition with everyone else for the precious drying space).
+A buff is a tubular bit of fabric which acts as a scarf without the bulk of long trailing knitwear.
+Check out our favourite ships Artist Claudia Myatt’s suitably nautical buffs (we ain’t on commission, we just like them!)

 7. How many jumpers then?